ianmcook/ExecNode-presentation-2021/PRESENTATION.md

 Inside an ExecPlan, they are not ordered.

-Dataset scans can cheat this slightly by tagging batches with file-of-origin info.
+Dataset scans can cheat this slightly.

 `OrderBySinkNode` is the ExecNode which corresponds to SQL's `ORDER BY`.
-It sorts the batches *as they leave the graph*.

 We may need to change this; some aggregates and window functions require ordering of their input.